 Body Ecology Kefir Starter Culture

-Kefir is an ancient cultured food known for its anti-aging and immune-enhancing properties.
-It aids digestion of fats, proteins, and carbohydrates; helps establish beneficial microflora in the intestines; and is an excellent source of amino acids, enzymes, calcium, magnesium, phosphorus, and vitamins K and B.
+Kefir is an ancient cultured food known for its age management and immune-enhancing properties.
+It supports healthy digestion of fats, proteins, and carbohydrates; maintins beneficial microflora in the intestines; and is an excellent source of amino acids, enzymes, calcium, magnesium, phosphorus, and vitamins K and B.

 Superior to commercial kefir and yogurt, homemade kefir is easy and fun to make using Body Ecology’s kefir starter culture.
 Simply take one packet and combine it with milk—full instructions are included inside the box, and each box contains six packets.
 You can use about a quarter of a cup from your first batch to “transfer” the friendly bacteria to your next batch of kefir.
 Do this up to seven times with one package of starter.